wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_minor_upgrade.rst

       # sudo chown kibana:kibana /usr/share/kibana/optimize/wazuh/config/wazuh.yml
       # sudo chmod 600 /usr/share/kibana/optimize/wazuh/config/wazuh.yml

 #.
-It is recommended to increase the heap size of Kibana to ensure the Kibana's plugins installation:
+For installations on Kibana 7.6.X versions and higher, it is recommended to increase the heap size of Kibana to ensure the Kibana's plugins installation:

     .. code-block:: console